Palm Beach County Attorney For Your First DUI Offense

 An experienced defense attorney will thoroughly review your case and look for every possible defense.
 They will also recognize and challenge any potentially complicating factors, for example, if law enforcement failed to follow proper protocols, the breathalyzer was poorly calibrated and may have caused a false reading, mishandling of evidence, and more.

-Contact a Skilled Palm Beach County DUI Defense Attorney
+Contact a Skilled Palm Beach First DUI Offense Attorney

 If you have been arrested for DUI in Palm Beach County, even if it is your first offense, you need to speak to an experienced DUI defense attorney as soon as possible.
 Contact Meldon Law at 800-373-8000 or online to schedule a free consultation and learn if we may be able to help you.